 7. Stay committed

-The seventh thing is commitment.
-Ok, this isn’t exactly a skill, but it’s still an important requirement for any SDR — make sure yours are committed, but for the good reason.
+The seventh thing is commitment, which is crucial for achieving sales goals.
+Ok, this isn’t exactly a skill, but it’s still an important requirement for any SDR — make sure yours are committed, but for good reason.

 There are 3 types of commitment: